- A new report from PwC highlights the concerns that consumers have over the security of their data.

 win back trust

 This is a difficult dilemma, because companies can’t offer a better customer experience without data, and they can’t get data without trust.
-With 85% of customers saying that they won’t do business with a company if they have concerns about its security practices, it’s time for businesses to make inroads into gaining consumer confidence back.
+With 85% of customers saying that they won’t do business with a company if they have concerns about its cyber security practices, it’s time for businesses to make inroads into gaining consumer confidence back.

 The vast majority of consumers in the study think that government should be regulating company’s use of data (including when it comes to new technologies).
 However, importantly for companies looking to be proactive about trust, 92% think that companies themselves should be doing more about data protection.